Shop the Collection

 Parfum Extrait

-Aldehyde, Ambrette seed absolute, Bergamot, Black Spruce, Black tea absolute, Port Oxford Cedarwood, Civet Absolute, Clary Sage, Deer Musk, Hay Absolute, Heliotrope, Jasmine absolute, Labdanum, Lavender, Lily of the valley, Mate absolute, Mimosa Absolute, Narcissus, Neroli oil, Oakmoss, Orange flower absolute, Patchouli, Petitgrain, Pine needle, Pine tar, Sage, Sandalwood, Tobacco, Tonka bean, Vanilla, VetiverIn the Neoplatonic vision received and transfigured by the Fathers, all things proceed from their source and are sustained by it, yet remain restless until they turn back toward what gives them life.
-Return, in this understanding, is reorientation within the world.
+Aldehyde, Ambrette seed absolute, Bergamot, Black Spruce, Black tea absolute, Port Oxford Cedarwood, Civet Absolute, Clary Sage, Deer Musk, Hay Absolute, Heliotrope, Jasmine absolute, Labdanum, Lavender, Lily of the valley, Mate absolute, Mimosa Absolute, Narcissus, Neroli oil, Oakmoss, Orange flower absolute, Patchouli, Petitgrain, Pine needle, Pine tar, Sage, Sandalwood, Tobacco, Tonka bean, Vanilla, Vetiver“For, ‘The heart of them that seek the Lord shall rejoice.’
+‘Seek ye the Lord,’ ye condemned, and ‘be strengthened’ with hope; ‘seek His face’ (Psalms 104:3–4) through repentance, and sanctify yourselves by the holiness of His face, and you will be thoroughly purged from your sins.

 We'll review your message and get back to you within 48 hours.